Humanitarian aid: Humanitarian access

 Securing access to humanitarian aid in post-disasters, conflicts, and complex emergencies is a major concern for humanitarian actors.
 To win assent for interventions, aid agencies often espouse the principles of humanitarian impartiality and neutrality.
 However, gaining secure access often involves negotiation and the practice of humanitarian diplomacy.
 In the arena of negotiations, humanitarian diplomacy is ostensibly used by humanitarian actors to try to persuade decision makers and leaders to act, at all times and in all circumstances, in the interest of vulnerable people and with full respect for fundamental humanitarian principles.
 However, humanitarian diplomacy is also used by state actors as part of their foreign policy.

 United Nations' response

 The UN implements a multifaceted approach to assist migrants and refugees throughout their relocation process.
-This includes children’s integration into the local education system, food security, and access to health services.
+This includes children's integration into the local education system, food security, and access to health services.
 The approach also encompasses humanitarian transportation, the goal of which is to ensure migrants and refugees retain access to basic goods and services and the labour market.
 Basic needs, including access to shelter, clean water, and child protection, are supplemented by the UN's efforts to facilitate social integration and legal regularization for displaced individuals.

-Technology and humanitarian aid

-Traditionally, humanitarian organizations have concentrated their efforts in the delivery of human, medical, food, shelter and water sanitation and hygiene resources during humanitarian emergencies.